Looking to make a home with flatmate? Here’s how to do it without going crazy!

 And Lastly, Communicate And Compromise

 Communication is vital for any relationship to thrive — especially if it’s with someone you share a living space with.
-Sit down with her and talk about what’s right and what’s wrong with the apartment once a week, and create an environment where it’s OK for the two of you to talk about it with complete honesty.
+Sit down with them and talk about what’s right and what’s wrong with the apartment once a week, and create an environment where it’s OK for the two of you to talk about it with complete honesty.